 Lenders through this website offer personal loans for bad credit for as little as $500 or as much as $10,000.
 APRs range from 5.99% and 35.99%.

-What are some of the requirements for a loan through CashUSA’s network?
+What are some of the requirements for a personal loan through CashUSA’s network?

 You need to be 18 years old and have a valid bank account.
 This is used for both depositing your funds and automatically withdrawing your monthly payment on the due date.
 You also need to make at least $1,000 after taxes each month.